 If you need help with filing a civil lawsuit, contact Rosenfeld Injury Lawyers LLC for support and compensation options.
 We work on a contingency fee basis with no fees unless we get paid by the drug makers, manufacturers of medical devices, or health care professionals who are responsible for creating dangerous products that injure users.

 Do Not Wait to Bring a Case

-All states have statute of limitations requires you to bring a case against the makers of Zantac within a specified time of when you discovered your injuries.
+All states have a statute of limitations that requires you to bring a case against the makers of Zantac within a specified time when you discover your injuries.

-This does not give you a lot of time to wait before you begin assembly your case for compensation.
-It is important that you quickly consult and engage your medical and legal advisors once you learn of any illness so that they can begin working on your behalf.
+This time restriction does not give you much time to wait before you begin assembling your compensation case.
+Therefore, it is important that you quickly consult and engage your medical and legal advisors once you learn of any new Zantac-related illness so that they can begin working on your behalf.

 Drug Malpractice and Mass Tort Injury Awards and Settlements

 While we cannot exactly say what you may obtain in a case if you are diagnosed with serious health problems after taking Zantac, we can compare it to other jury awards and settlement amounts from other mass tort lawsuits, including these:

 The decedent in this legal dispute was a veteran and lifelong plumber.
 Over many years during his employment, he was exposed to asbestos as a part of his job.
 Eventually, his doctors diagnosed him with mesothelioma, and that disease took his life when he was just sixty-five years old.
 His wife and daughter were left to pick up the pieces and move on after this tragic ordeal.

 They sued the makers of the products he used while working and the companies that employed him.